Initial Child Protection Conferences

 The Conference Chair must also ensure that the Manager of the Safeguarding Unit is informed of the decision to place the child’s details on the List of Children with a Child Protection Plan.

-A child may not be the subject of a Child Protection Plan, but he or she may nonetheless require services to promote his or her health or development.
+A child may not be the subject of a Child Protection Plan, but they may nonetheless require services to promote their health or development.
 In these circumstances, the conference, together with the family, should consider the child’s needs and what further help would assist the family in responding to them.
 Subject to the family’s views and consent, it may be appropriate to continue with and complete an Assessment of the child’s needs to help determine what support might best help promote the child’s welfare.
 Where the child’s needs are complex, inter agency working will continue to be important.
 Where appropriate, the conference may recommend that a Child in Need Plan should be drawn up and a team around the family approach be adopted.

 If an agency does not agree with a decision or recommendation made at a conference, the dissent will be recorded in the minutes of the conference.

-If a professional concludes that a conference decision places a child at risk, (s)he must seek advice from her/his Designated Professional or Named Professional or manager.
+If a professional concludes that a conference decision places a child at risk, they must seek advice from their Designated Professional or Named Professional or manager.

 Where the issue is not resolved, the agency may consider taking action under the Resolving Professional Differences/Escalation Policy.